akostrik/stage_telegram_python/README.md

 - Job Market Transition: Equip oneself with the skills and experience to seamlessly enter the job market

-## Context and motivation
-The technologies has been always influenced greatly the social relations.
-In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection.

 ## The methodology
 The metodogy applicated was close to the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that, the projet being a litle one, both the developpers team and the users were represented by myself only.